CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Introduction

-\begin{enumerate} \item We propose a Channel Aligned Robust Dual Transformer (CARD) which efficiently and robustly aligns the information among different channels. \item CARD demonstrates superior performance in seven benchmark datasets for long-term forecasting and the M4 dataset for short-term forecasting, outperforming the state-of-the-art models.
-Our studies have confirmed the effectiveness of the self-attention scheme. \item We develop a robust signal decay-based loss function that utilizes signal decay to bolster the model's ability to concentrate on forecasting for the near future.
+\begin{enumerate} \item We propose a {\bf C}hannel {\bf A}ligned {\bf R}obust Blen{\bf d} Transformer (CARD) which efficiently and robustly aligns the information among different channels and utilizes the multi-scale information. \item CARD demonstrates superior performance in several benchmark datasets for forecasting and other prediction-based tasks, outperforming the state-of-the-art models.
+Our studies have confirmed the effectiveness of the proposed model. \item We develop a robust signal decay-based loss function that utilizes signal decay to bolster the model's ability to concentrate on forecasting for the near future.
 Our empirical assessment has confirmed that this loss function is effective in improving the performance of other benchmark models as well. \end{enumerate}

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:related_work}, we provide a summary of related works relevant to our study.
 Section~\ref{sec:model_architecture} presents the proposed detailed model architecture.
 Section~\ref{sec:loss} describes the loss function design with a theoretical explanation via maximum likelihood estimation of Gaussian and Laplacian distributions.
-In Section~\ref{sec:experiments}, we demonstrate the results of the numerical experiments in long-term/short-term time series forecasting benchmarks and conduct a comprehensive analysis to determine the effectiveness of the self-attention scheme for time series forecasting.
+In Section~\ref{sec:experiments}, we demonstrate the results of the numerical experiments in forecasting benchmarks and conduct a comprehensive analysis to determine the effectiveness of the self-attention scheme for time series forecasting.
 Additionally, we discuss ablations and other experiments conducted in this study.
 Finally, in Section~\ref{sec:conclusion}, the conclusions and future research directions are discussed.